Don’t buy your kids toys, buy them hours of fun.

 Another time we loaded everyone’s roller blades into the car to go to Grandma’s senior living area and skated around.
 Grandma loved it and so did her friends.

 A day of tubing on the snow at a local hill with their friends will be remembered for years.
 We have a great hill and we call our sledding “Nascar sledding” because we go so fast.
-At the bottom of the hill we set up hay bales, a small fire and heat up water for hot chocolate.
+At the bottom of the hill we set up hay bales, a small fire and heated up water for hot chocolate.

 No snow where you are?
 A scavenger hunt around the neighborhood, a walk around a lake or trip to the park can all be fun outings.

 Christmas gift giving can be a very “me” time of year.
 Do you have a nursing home in your town?
 Or a hospital?
 Go caroling and deliver cards!
 Volunteer to work at the homeless kitchen.
+Write thank you notes to Sunday school teachers, postmen, and people you see all year.

 It will certainly help keep things in perspective when you and your family help others at a time of year that has unfortunately become a very selfish time of year.